Collins revolutionized the world of management thinking with his

 Absolutely.
 What happens then is Level 5s tend to attract

 other Level 5s.
-In good to great companies we’ve noticed that executive
+In good to great companies we’ve noticed that

-more level 5 leadership.
+also attract more level 5 leadership.

 Should companies use psychological testing to identify